 2. Features

 Pro tip: Choose a scalable system to future-proof your business.
-For example, FMCG companies may initially start with accounting software, but later require ERP solutions that seamlessly integrate new tools as they expand.
+For example, FMCG companies may initially start with accounting software, but later require ERP solutions thatย integrate new modules as they expand into distribution and inventory.

 3. Scalability